eylles/systemact/README.md

 - Just Works™: sane defaults that cover most setups.

-- Init freedom: using systemd or not is not an issue, systemctl and loginctl are both supported.
+- Init freedom: using systemd or not is not an issue, systemctl and loginctl are both supported, not to mention we also have support for consolekit out of the box and if that is not enough you can overwrite the functions however you need for your setup.